 Latvia is considered one of the greenest European countries.
 People from the whole world come to Latvia to enjoy Riga beautiful Art nouveau architecture, Latvian cultural heritage, nature and good food.
 They come also to regain their health and wellness.
-A moderate climate, qualified professionals, personal approach, at least 2 foreign languages (English and Russian) spoken everywhere, absolutely competitive pricing as well as availability of modern technologies makes Latvia a comfortable and desirable destination for medical tourists in Europe.
+Moderate climate, qualified professionals, personal approach, at least 2 foreign languages (English and Russian) spoken widely, absolutely competitive pricing as well as availability of modern technologies makes Latvia a comfortable and desirable destination for medical tourists in Europe.

 Latvia is situated on the shore of the Baltic Sea.
 It is possible to reach Riga quickly from major European cities by bus, train, ferryboat or by plane.

 Latvia is a member state of the European Union and travellers have the same rules as in any other of EU member states.
 Latvia is a signatory of the Schengen Agreement; accordingly there is no border control for persons entering from the European Union.
 There are border controls in place with Russia and Belarus.

 Latvia has a population of approximately 1.96 million, the majority of which – 61.8 % – are Latvians, but 25.6 % are ethnic Russians, 3.3 % are Belorussians, 2.3 % – Ukrainians, 2.1 % – Poles, 1.2 % – Lithuanians, but – 0.3 both Roma, 3.4% – other nationalities.